UConn (University of Connecticut) Logo PNG

 What is UConn?

-This is a prestigious public research institution in New England with its main campus in Storrs, known for its strong business, engineering, and education programs.
+This is a prestigious public research institution in New England, with its main campus in Storrs, known for its strong programs in business, engineering, and education.
 Over 100 programs are offered through the university’s 14 schools and colleges, including the School of Business, the College of Engineering, and the School of Agriculture.
 An outstanding basketball program is one of the institution’s defining features, with the men’s and women’s Huskies teams regarded as some of the most successful in college sports history.
 The institution is a hub of dynamic student life with more than 600 student organizations, a vibrant cultural program at the Jorgensen Center for the Performing Arts, and a strong academic legacy supported by the Honors Program.

 Seal